Data-driven analysis of a SUSY GUT of flavour: Introduction

 The two aforementioned aspects can be addressed by considering SUSY-GUTs including flavour symmetries, such as $SU(5) \times A_4$ \cite{Belyaev:2018vkl} or $SU(5) \times S_4$ \cite{Dimou:2015cmw, Dimou:2015yng}, to cite only two examples.
 In such a situation, the flavour structure of the theory is defined at the GUT scale by the imposed symmetry.
 Renormalization group running then translates the GUT-scale structure into the observable mass spectrum at the TeV scale.
 The TeV-scale phenomenology thus inherits a footprint of the imposed flavour structure at the GUT scale.

 In a previous study \cite{Bernigaud:2018qky}, some of the authors have explored the phenomenology of NMFV within a $SU(5) \times A_4$ implementation of the MSSM suggested first in Ref.\ \cite{Belyaev:2018vkl}.
 Based on the variation of the NMFV parameters around a MFV reference scenario taken from Ref.\ \cite{Belyaev:2018vkl}, it has been shown that these parameters need to be varied simultaneously in order to cover all phenomenological aspects, in particular since cancellations between different contributions may occur.
-Moreover, it has been demonstrated that a model may feature a reasonable amount of flavour violation while satisfying the stringent constraints of rare decays such as $b \to s \gamma$ or $\mu \to e \gamma$.
+Moreover, it has been demonstrated that a model may feature a reasonable amount of flavour violation while satisfying the stringent constraints of rare decays such as $b \to s \gamma$ or $\mu \to e \gamma$ while sufficient lepton flavour violation may also address baryon asymmetry in the universe \cite{Mukaida:2021sgv}.
 It is therefore interesting to pursue the study of GUT implementations of flavour violation, e.g., via flavour symmetries, in the context of low-energy and precision constraints as well as TeV-scale phenomenology.

 In the present paper, we shall focus on the case of $SU(5)$ unification combined with an $S_4$ flavour symmetry, as suggested by one of the authors in Refs.\ \cite{Dimou:2015cmw, Dimou:2015yng}.
 In a similar way as in Ref.\ \cite{Bernigaud:2018qky}, we will explore in detail the TeV-scale aspects of this model, including observables related to flavour violation and dark matter phenomenology.
 More precisely, in this study, we aim at a complete exploration of the associated parameters, i.e.\ including a variation of all relevant parameters at the GUT scale.
 For the sake of an efficient exploration, we make use of the Markov Chain Monte Carlo technique \cite{Metropolis1953, Hastings1970, Markov1971}.